rafaellevy/WeatherPetz-privacy/README.md

 ## <a name="markdown-pane"></a>Weather Pets Privacy Policy
 **Last updated**: 08/22/2020

 Hi!
 I'm the developer of Weather Pets.
-This privacy policy describes how I process your personal information and which privacy rights you have when you are using Miss Sun.
+This privacy policy describes how I process your personal information and which privacy rights you have when you are using Weather Pets.
 Please contact me at the contact information below if you have any questions or comments.

   1. Personal Information Collection and Use
   2. Personal Information Sharing